The General Data Protection Regulation

 If a company based in the United States, or another non-EU country, collects or processes personal data of any employee, prospect, customer, partner, or supplier that is based in the EU, that company will need to be compliant with the GDPR.

-Vistatec has procedures in place to manage the GDPR including a Data Protection Officer.
+Vistatec has procedures in place to manage the GDPR including a Privacy Officer.

 If you have any questions or comments about privacy issues please write to:

-Vistatec Data Protection Officer, VistaTEC House 700 South Circular Road, Kilmainham, Dublin 8, Ireland or email [email protected]
+Vistatec Privacy Officer, Vistatec House 700 South Circular Road, Kilmainham, Dublin 8, Ireland or email [email protected]

-VistaTEC Holdings Limited, registered in Ireland with company number 397629 and whose registered address is at VistaTEC House 700 South Circular Road, Kilmainham, Dublin 8, Ireland.
+© 2015-2021 Vistatec Holdings Limited, registered in Ireland with company number 397629 and whose registered address is at Vistatec House 700 South Circular Road, Kilmainham, Dublin 8, Ireland.